maael/Advanced-AI-Coursework/README.md

 # Advanced-AI-Coursework
-A implementation of neural networks for a coursework.
+An implementation of neural networks for a coursework.